 Since Mescaline detox does not provoke symptoms of physical withdrawal, Mescaline is not likely to be physically addictive.
 However, after repeatedly abusing Mescaline, many people quickly develop a tolerance to Mescaline.
 This causes them to use greater doses of the drug to continue feeling its effects.
 Eventually, they may become psychologically dependent on using Mescaline.
 Intense cravings for Mescaline characterize psychological dependence.
 When the cravings go unsatisfied, a person with Mescaline dependence will feel anxious and irritable.
 Mescaline detox cures psychological dependence by giving the mind time to re-adjust to Mescaline’s absence from the body.
 This is critically important for thriving without Mescaline and avoiding the mental, social, and legal consequences of long-term Mescaline abuse.

 People should not attempt to undergo Mescaline detox alone.
 Rather, detox is safest and most likely to be successful when people undergo the process at a treatment facility under the care of medical professionals.
 Mescaline withdrawal can be uncomfortable and may tempt a person to use Mescaline again.
 Therefore, Mescaline detox at a treatment facility is the best approach for recovery because it deprives Mescaline abusers of access to the drug and provides them the support and care they need during a difficult experience.

 Help is out there

-Like other hallucinogens, people use Mescaline as a recreational drug.
-People sometimes smoke or brew the roots of the peyote plant and sometimes ingest synthetic Mescaline as white powder encapsulated in a pill.
-Some Native American spiritual groups also revere the peyote cactus as a gateway to the spirit world and use peyote as part of their religious rituals.
+Like other Hallucinogens, people use Mescaline as a recreational drug.
+People sometimes smoke or brew the roots of the Peyote plant and sometimes ingest Mescaline that’s been synthesized as white powder encapsulated in a pill.
+Some Native American spiritual groups also revere the Peyote cactus as a gateway to the spirit world and use Peyote as part of their religious rituals.